devspace-sh/devspace/docs/pages/deployment/kubernetes-manifests/add-manifests.md

 DevSpace is able to deploy any kubernetes manifest via `kubectl apply -f`.
 Make sure you have `kubectl` installed for this to work.

+> For a complete example using kubectl as deployment method take a look at [quickstart-kubectl](https://github.com/devspace-cloud/devspace/tree/master/examples/quickstart-kubectl)

 ## Deploy via kubectl

-A minimal `devspace.yaml` config example can look like this:
+A minimal `devspace.yaml` deployment config example can look like this:
 ```yaml
 deployments:
 - name: devspace-default